 Halo is one of the most well-known franchises of all time, even to non-gamers.
 It was a revolutionary entry in the FPS genre and single-handedly kept the Xbox afloat, and even still does to this day.
-The game is more than just shooting aliens with cool weapons, but the entire world of Halo has deep rich lore that reaches far out into the universe with many characters and timelines.
-Comics, novels, short films, fan-fiction, the list goes on as to how far Halo’s story and universe has spread.
-I myself have read the comic series and would love to read the books one days, but what started it all was the games.
+The game is more than just shooting aliens with cool weapons, the entire world of Halo has deep rich lore that reaches far out into the universe with many characters and timelines.
+Comics, novels, short films, fan-fiction, the list goes on as to how far Halo’s story and the universe have spread.
+I myself have read the comic series and would love to read the books one day, but what started it all was the games.
 Here is every Halo game ranked worst to best.

 9. Halo Wars 2 – 2016